rasberry/ImageFunctions/Readme.md

   = ulamspiral -c(1,2,3,4) - might need to re-work this
 = make usage description stand out a little - maybe a border under the text ?
 = finish adding controls
-  = color picker
   = point selector
 = selecting dropdown from speargraphic causes -g paramter to mysteriously appear for other functions = some function job are not finishing
-= consider breaking up MainWindowViewModel .. it's getting a bit big = maybe use https://docs.avaloniaui.net/docs/concepts/reactiveui/data-persistence instead of custom options persistance = look at replacing TextBlockSelectedReg with a binding
+= consider breaking up MainWindowViewModel .. it's getting a bit big = maybe use https://docs.avaloniaui.net/docs/concepts/reactiveui/data-persistence instead of custom options persistance

 X maybe capture log messages - probably need to create a log provider = maybe this ? https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line